Earlestown

 Earlestown (/ɜːrlztaʊn/ URLZ-town) is a town contiguous with Newton-le-Willows in the Metropolitan Borough of St Helens, Merseyside, England.
 At the 2011 Census the town had a population of 10,830.
-The towns named is derived from one of its early settlers, Hardman Earle.
+The town's name is derived from Hardman Earle, a businessman and director of the London and North Western Railway who established a railway workshop here.

 History

 Within the boundaries of the historic county of Lancashire, Earlestown is named after Sir Hardman Earle (11 July 1792 – 25 January 1877.)
-He was the Chairman of the London and North Western Railway.
+He was a senior and long-standing director of the London and North Western Railway (L&NWR).

-In July 1831, the Warrington and Newton Railway was opened, less than six months after the Liverpool and Manchester railway began service.
+In July 1831, the Warrington and Newton Railway was opened, less than six months after the Liverpool and Manchester Railway began service.
 A railway station was built at the junction of the two railways, a mile west of the town of Newton in Makerfield, now Newton-le-Willows, and was given the name Newton Junction.

-A locomotive and wagon works was built just west of the station and a model town was constructed for its workers.
-In 1837, the name of the station was changed to Earlestown.
+In 1853 the L&NWR leased the Viaduct Foundry from Jones & Potts who had built locomotives there but had ceased trading in 1852.
+The L&NWR subsequently purchased the site outright in 1860, it became the Earlestown wagon works.
+(Note: The works were originally the Earlestown carriage and wagon works but carriage manufacturing was transferred to Saltney in 1860 and wagon manufacturing and repair work was centralised at Earlestown.)
+The foundry was adjacent to the railway on its north side between the station and the Sankey Canal In 1855 the works and the new town that sprang up next to it was named Earlestown in honour of the L&NWR's senior director Hardman Earle who had been instrumental in setting up the works.
+(Note: The works eventually grew to 36 acres and employed 2,000, the railway company itself built 340 houses.)

+In 1861 the station was renamed Earlestown Junction.
+The suffix junction was officially dropped on 5 June 1950 though Earlestown had been used earlier than this on London, Midland and Scottish Railway (LMS) tickets.

 Locomotive building was concentrated in another area within Newton-le-Willows.
-Between 1833 and 1895, the Vulcan Foundry produced some 6,000 locomotives to become the fourth largest locomotive building firm in the country, almost 70% of which were exported.
-Vulcan Foundry received its final steam locomotive order in 1954, while Earlestown was home to the major wagon works.
+Between 1833 and 1956, the Vulcan Foundry produced some 6,210 steam locomotives to become the fourth largest builder of steam locomotives in the country, almost 70% of which were exported.
+Vulcan Foundry received its final steam locomotive order in 1954 and from then on built diesel and electric locomotives until closing in 2002.

 Other significant (non-railway) employers in the town included Sankey Sugar, and T&T Vicars, who produced biscuit manufacturing equipment.
 There were also the nearby Lyme and Wood pits, located in neighbouring village of Haydock.